Positive recurrence of piecewise Ornstein-Uhlenbeck processes and common quadratic Lyapunov functions: Piecewise OU processes and positive recurrence

 \end{assumption}

-We now make the connection between piecewise OU processes and many-server queueing models explicit, and we discuss Assumption~\ref{ass:eR} in this context.
+We now make the connection between piecewise OU processes and many-server queueing models explicit, and we discuss Assumption~\ref{asseR} in this context.
 For presentational convenience, we do so in the special case of $M/H_2/n+M$ queues.
-In fact, we consider a sequence of $M/H_2/n+M$ queues indexed by $n$, where $n$ is the number of (identical) servers, meaning that (1) the arrival process is a Poisson process with some intensity $\lambda^n$, (2) the service times have a two-phase hyperexponential distribution, so they are exponential with parameter $\nu_1$ with probability $p_1$, and exponential with parameter $\nu_2$ with probability $p_2=1-p_1$, and (3) each customer has a patience time which follows an exponential distribution with parameter $\alpha>0$.
-Hypergeometric service time distributions are of special interest, since they can be used to model multiclass systems, see \cite{PuhalskiiReiman00,gamarnikstolyar2011}.
+In fact, we consider a sequence of $M/H_2/n+M$ queues indexed by $n$, where $n$ is the number of (identical) servers, meaning that (1) the arrival process is a Poisson process with some intensity $\lambda^n$, (2) the service times have a two-phase hyperexponential distribution, so they are exponential with parameter $\nu_1$ with probability $p_1$, and exponential with parameter $\nu_2$ with probability $p_2=1-p_1$ and (3) each customer has a patience time which follows an exponential distribution with parameter $\alpha>0$.
+Hypergeometric service time distributions are of special interest, since they can be used to model multiclass systems\vadjust{\goodbreak} [see \citet{PuhalskiiReiman00}, \citet{gamarnikstolyar2011}].
 To see this, envision two types of customers entering a buffer to seek service.
-Suppose that the mean service time is 1, i.e., ${p_1/\nu_1 + p_2/ \nu_2 }=1$.
-We further assume the system is operated under Halfin-Whitt regime, i.e., for some $\beta \in \R$,
+Suppose that the mean service time is 1, that is, ${p_1/\nu_1 + p_2/ \nu_2 }=1$.
+We further assume the system is operated under Halfin--Whitt regime, that is, for some $\beta\in\R$,

 Let $X_1^n(t)$ and $X_2^n(t)$ denote the number of customers of type 1 and 2 in the system at time $t$.
-For $i=1, 2$ and $t \ge 0,$ we define
+For $i=1, 2$ and $t \ge0,$ we define

-As detailed in \cite{DaiHeTezcan10} (see \cite{GamarnikGoldberg11} for a related general result), the `centering' in this expression has been chosen so that, in a sense of weak convergence on the process level,
+As detailed in \citet{DaiHeTezcan10} [see \citet{GamarnikGoldberg11} for a related general result], the ``centering'' in this expression has been chosen so that, in a sense of weak convergence on the process level,

 where $(Y_1, Y_2)$ satisfies the following system of stochastic differential equations: for $i=1, 2,$